 So far — very, very active.
-She’s delivered on all the events and courses discussed above, and as of the writing, she’s posted nearly 9400 times in the forums.
-That over four times as many as my 2260 posts.
+She’s delivered on all the events and courses discussed above, and as of this writing, she’s posted over 13,000 times in the forums.
+That over four times as many as my 2700-plus posts.

 Who’s Inside The Freelance Writers Den?